RueRivoli/learnLanguageWithAI/README.md

 # Learn languages faster with AI

 This Nuxt website is a fast language learning app.
-It generates lessons (or stories) with the words that you don't know and using the grammar rule that you don't master.
+It generates lessons (or stories) with the words that you don't know and focused on one of the grammar rule that you don't master.

 In each new lesson, we generate for you a story containing: